 Days marching.
 In order to properly prepare, we need to know how many people will be joining us each day of the March.
 Indicate “Yes” for each day you will be marching with us.

 Marcher fees.
-To offset the costs of the March, each marcher is asked to contribute $20 per marching day (September 1-8, but not August 31).
+To offset the costs of the March, each marcher is asked to contribute $20 per marching day.
 Children 12 and under are $10 per day.
+There is no charge for the welcome night on Friday, August 31.

 Contributions can be either personally, through finding sponsors, or through a scholarship.
 We will help you set up your profile on our Meet the Marchers crowdfunding page, which you may use to solicit donations from your sponsors.
 If you wish, you may also provide support to another marcher.